interaction-lab/PyLips/docs/source/usage/tts_integration.rst

 Integrating with Amazon Polly
 ----------------

-To use Amazon Polly, you will need to sset up the AWS CLI for your system.
+To use Amazon Polly, you will need to `set up the AWS CLI<https://docs.aws.amazon.com/polly/latest/dg/getting-started.html>`_ for your system.
 This `Medium article
-<https://docs.aws.amazon.com/polly/latest/dg/getting-started.html>`_ does a great job of explaining
+<https://medium.com/@simonazhangzy/installing-and-configuring-the-aws-cli-7d33796e4a7c>`_ does a great job of explaining
 the steps you will need to take.
 Be sure to allow Polly access; Polly has a free trial for one year that allows you to perform TTS with up to 5 million characters per month for free.